anthonygallina1/timestamp_microserver/README.md

   └── on-headers@1.0.1
   ```
   The requirements to run this are a node v4.2.4 instalation, express 4.13.4, morgan 1.7.0 and moment 2.11.2.
-  The server outputs the validated time in joson format.
+  The server outputs the validated time in jason format.